BCAAFC/funding-conference-2016/about.md

 ## Who should attend?

-We recommend that organizations interested in receiving funding send their program managers or financial controllers.
+We recommend that organizations send their program managers or financial controllers from First Nations and Aboriginal Organizations.

 ![](/public/img/delegate.png)